US consumers remained cautious about spending last month as inflation ticked higher

 Consumer spending rose 0.4% in February, though the gain was just 0.1% after adjusting for prices.
 The mild increase follows a sharp 0.6% drop in January.

-Spending on services, including discretionary spending such as restaurants and hotels, fell.
+Spending on services, including discretionary spending such as at restaurants and hotels, fell.

 “The fact that consumers chose to increase outlays on goods that are about to see price increases at the expense of the far more economically important service sector provides insight into the mindset of the consumer,” said Joseph Brusuelas, chief economist at tax and advisory firm RSM.